MicronOxford/SIMcheck/README.md

 default (all) target and restarting ImageJ or Help->Refresh Menus gave access to the newly built plugin package.

-Copyright Graeme Ball and Micron Oxford, Department of Biochemistry, University of Oxford.
+Copyright Graeme Ball and Lothar Schermelleh, Micron Oxford, Department of Biochemistry, University of Oxford.
 License GPL unless stated otherwise in a given file.

 Features